A lot of the projects that I end up involved in are fairly stealth. Here are some of the more public ones.

 In fact, there are 3 sets of voices, from shy and retiring, to insistent and preachy, to a zombie butler (yes).

-I did the butler voices myself (!), recorded with a special Mitra 3D Mic Pro imported from India so that it sounds like someone is really over your shoulder, and then heavily pitch-shifted to make myself sound like an old man.
+I did the butler voices myself (!), recorded with a special made-to-order Mitra 3D Mic Pro, specially imported from India, so that it sounds like someone is really over your shoulder.
+It was then heavily pitch-shifted to make my voice sound like an old man.

 Props and sincere thanks to David Garces for profound help with the arcane and pointerless Swift, Livio Perissin for the awesome character graphics, Jeroen Muller for uncanny pitch shifting, and Abe Gong for the original inspiration, after I saw one of his talks at a Salon hosted by Alton Sun.